castorichy/Cast-InProj/GetPasswd/README.md

 <h3>getpass()</h3>
 <p>It provides hiden password without echoing when Prompts
-The getpass() function is used to prompt to users using the string prompt and reads the input from the user as Password.The input read defaults to “Password: ” is returned to the caller as a string.<p>
+The getpass() function is used to prompt to users using the string prompt and reads the input from the user as Password.The input read defaults to “Password: ” is returned to the caller as a string.</p>
 <h3>Format<h3>

 `getpass.getpass(Prompts="password": Stream=None)`
-=<p>Here no prompt is provided by the user insteed it uses default prompt `password`
+<p>Here no prompt is provided by the user insteed it uses default prompt `password`</p>

 <h5>Example</h5>